Kicer86/TwoTone/README.md

 #### Combine Duplicate Videos (melt)

 The melt tool scans for duplicate video files and creates a single output using the best quality segments from each copy.
 Duplicates can be provided manually or taken from a Jellyfin server.
-By default all input files used to create the output are removed after a successful run.
-Use `--keep-input-files` to preserve them.
+Input files are kept intact by default.

 ```bash
 python -m twotone melt --help